 What was your Auburn experience like as a student?

-Though Auburn is in rural Alabama, and is typically seen as homogenous place, my Auburn experience was filled with cultural diversity and international experiences (though I never left the country!).
+Though Auburn is in rural Alabama, my Auburn experience was filled with cultural diversity and international experiences (though I never left the country!).
 I eagerly sought out any opportunity that involved Spanish and any person from another country.
 I worked with international students and became close friends with students from Ethiopia, Pakistan, and Turkey.